deepscan/vscode-deepscan/README.md

     ]
 }
 ```
 - `deepscan.fileSuffixes`: set an array of additional suffixes for files to analyze.
-(Needs restart to take affect)
   An example to analyze `*.es` file as a JavaScript file:
 ```json
 {